snaplet/example-videolet/README.md

 # Snaplet Demo App: "VideoLet"

-This is an example application (Written in RedwoodJS) that's used to demonstrate some of the power of [Snaplet](https://snaplet.dev).
+This is an example application (Written in RedwoodJS) that's used to demo some of the power of [Snaplet](https://snaplet.dev).

 For this demo to be effective try to imagine that you just got hired at "VideoLet," a struggling video rental chain (See ["Video Rental Shop"](https://en.wikipedia.org/wiki/Video_rental_shop), and [THE LAST BLOCKBUSTER](https://www.youtube.com/watch?v=Ov9ls_3tJ1Y)), as the new webmaster!
-Congrats... you're desperately needed to breathe fresh life into the website.
+Congrats!
+You're desperately needed to breathe fresh life into the website.
 Good luck!

 ## Setup